 Luckily, it’s becoming easier then ever to “get back to the basics.”
 One of my favorite ways to increase collagen consumption is by making a homemade bone broth, like my chicken bone broth recipe, or the find some made from beef.
 It’s a healthy, delicious and cost-effective way to use parts of an animal that can’t be eaten directly — no waste here!
 Bone broth is also insanely good for you.
 As these inedible animal parts simmer for hours or days, they release collagen in an easy-to-absorb broth.

 Collagen supplements, like collagen protein powder, are another easy way to increase your collagen intake.
 Make sure that you get your powder from grass-fed, pasture-raised cows (with no antibiotics or chemicals).
 Collagen supplements can be mixed into smoothies, soups or even into baked goods to provide collagen’s healthy benefits without adding any taste to your favorite meals.

-- In order for collagen to be activated in the body, you always want to take your supplements with a source of amino acids and vitamin C, or make sure that your supplement includes these activating nutrients to ensure absorption and usefulness to your body.
+- In order for collagen to be activated in the body, you always want to take your collagen supplements (such as collagen pills) with a source of amino acids and vitamin C if possible, or make sure that your supplement already includes these activating nutrients to ensure absorption and usefulness.

-Lastly, be aware that certain foods — ones heavy in amino acids — promote collagen growth more than others.
+- Lastly, be aware that certain foods — specifically ones heavy in amino acids — promote collagen growth more than others.
 Animal products like eggs, poultry, fish and milk can all help boost collagen formation.
 But veggie lovers, fear not!
 You can also use collagen in recipes for your family or kids, such as homemade healthy jello or all-natural fruit snacks.